3 Things You Should Know When Considering Drupal

 As you think about building your new site or revamping your current site, here are three things you should know about Drupal.

-- Right now, there are two supported versions of Drupal – Drupal 7 and Drupal 8 (which is pretty much a total rewrite of Drupal 7).
+- Right now, there are two versions of Drupal – Drupal 7 and Drupal 8 (which is pretty much a total rewrite of Drupal 7).
 Based on timelines we have seen, support for Drupal 7 could end soon so if you are going to develop your website using Drupal, choose version 8.